ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   required for producing the token.
 Different issuance protocols have different security properties, e.g., some issuance protocols may produce tokens that are publicly verifiable, whereas others may not have this property.
 - Issuer identity.
-Tokens identify which issuers are trusted for a given issuance protocol.
+Tokens identify which Issuers are trusted for a given issuance protocol.
+The selected Issuer transitively determines what types of attestation the Origin is willing to accept.
+For example, if a given Issuer `issuer.example` has two trusted Attesters, then any Origin choosing `issuer.example` as its Issuer is willing to accept attestation checks done by either of these two Attesters.
 - Redemption context.
 Tokens can be bound to a given redemption context, which influences a client's ability to pre-fetch and cache tokens.
 For example, an empty redemption context always allows tokens to be issued and redeemed